 Ease Of Use

 Although using a pair of binoculars is pretty much fool-proof, there are several functions on binoculars that can either be intuitive or just downright difficult to use.
-High-end binoculars often feature many extra functionalities that can completely enhance the binocular using experience.
+High-end binoculars often feature many extra functionalities that can completely enhance the viewing experience.

 Components Used In Manufacture